 Install a copper or CPVC pipe onto the TPR valve so the pipe drains to the home's exterior.
 You can reuse the old discharge tube if it is a suitable material, is in good condition, and is an appropriate size for the new TRP valve.

 Connect the Water Lines

 Connect the cold water supply pipe to the cold water inlet on the heater tank, using an approved supply connector and thread-seal tape for plumbing connections.
 Connect the hot water outlet on the tank to the hot water piping with an approved connector.

 Make and Test the Gas Connection

 Connect the gas supply tube to the gas control valve on the water heater as directed by the manufacturer, using gas-rated thread-seal tape.
-Turn on the gas supply to the water heater, and test all gas connections with gas-leak testing solution to confirm there is no leaking.
+Turn on the gas supply to the water heater, and test all gas connections with a gas-leak testing solution to confirm there is no leaking.

 Fill the Tank